schoodicsolutions/prisma-vercel-kv/README.md

 npm install prisma-vercel-kv
 ```

 Ensure that you have Prisma Client set up in your project, as prisma-vercel-kv is designed to extend its functionality.
+Also make sure you have Vercel KV installed, and the appropriate .env vars set up in your project for authentication.

 ## Usage